meteor/meteor/README.md

 <a name="naming">
 ### What's in a name...

 Although the name of this package is 'roles', you can define your permissions however you like.
+They are essentially just tags that you assign to a user and can check for later.

-You can have traditional roles like, "admin" or "webmaster".
-But you can also assign more granular permissions such as, "view-secrets" or "manage-users".
-Often times this is actually better because you are able to handle all those pesky edge cases that come up in real life usage without creating a ton of higher-level 'roles'.
+You can have traditional roles like, "admin" or "webmaster", or you can assign more granular permissions such as, "view-secrets" or "manage-users".
+Often times more granular is actually better because you are able to handle all those pesky edge cases that come up in real life usage without creating a ton of higher-level 'roles'.
 To the roles package, its all strings.

+Sometimes its useful to let a user have independent sets of permissions.
+The `roles` package calls these independent sets, "groups" for lack of a better term.
+Users can have one set of permissions in group A and another set of permissions in group B.  The next section gives an example of this using soccer/football teams as groups.

 <br />